Family & Consumer Economics

 |Hispanic or Latino||61|

-Students from other countries are interested in Consumer Economics, too.
+Consumer Economics appeals to people across the globe.
 About 4.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea